dkastner/tmuxinator/README.md

     $ tmuxinator update_scripts

-Re-create the tmux scripts and aliases from the configs.
+Re-create the tmux and iTerm scripts and aliases from the configs.
 Use this only if you edit your project configs outside of tmuxinator, i.e. not using "tmuxinator open xxx".

     $ tmuxinator list